 Dr. Mario’s amiibo figure was first released on September 11, 2015 as a Target exclusive, and is compatible with both Super Smash Bros.
 4 and Super Smash Bros.
 Ultimate.
-The Super Smash Bros. series Dr. Mario amiibo was released on September 11, 2015.
 Dr. Mario is considered high-tier in both Super Smash Bros.
 4 and Super Smash Bros.
 Ultimate.

 Super Smash Bros.
 4

 Alongside Mario, Dr. Mario is currently ranked as an A-tier fighter in Super Smash Bros.
 4. Compared to his red-clad counterpart, Dr. Mario is stronger but slower.
 His forward tilt can be angled and serves as a solid neutral option, but his up and down tilts are generally less useful due to their limited range.
 Dr. Mario’s smash attacks are noticeably stronger than Mario’s; forward smash, while lacking in range, can KO opponents as early as 90% when sweetspotted.
 Up smash is a great aerial punish that renders the doctor’s head intangible throughout its duration.
 Dr. Mario can also gimp opponents by shooting Megavitamins off-stage or using Super Sheet to intercept enemies who recover high.

 However, Dr. Mario suffers from several flaws, the most notable of which being his lack of range.
 Even in close combat, many of Dr. Mario’s moves occasionally whiff their target and leave him horribly vulnerable after missing.
 His recovery is also quite poor, and is even less effective than Mario’s.
 Dr. Mario’s AI also struggles with the same spamming issues as Mario in that it overuses its down smash and side special.

 Dr. Mario is capable of utilizing a corruptive playstyle; however, this was a rarity in Super Smash Bros.
 4 tournaments, as most players just entered corruptive Mario instead.
 Most tournament-ready Dr. Mario amiibo were trained “legitimately” and did not rely on corruption.
 Regardless, the character received above average results and representation and is considered about on par with Mario.
 If you would like to learn how to train a Dr. Mario amiibo in Smash 4, please refer to our training guide.